V101142/Rock--Paper--Scissors/README.md

 -The W3C validators for HTML and CSS was used when the webpage was finished.
 -JSHint was used for JavaScript.

-*Lighthouse testing
+* Lighthouse testing
 ![]()

 ### Validator Testing
 - HTML
-    - No errors were returned when passing through the official W3C validator.
+    - No errors were returned when passing through the official W3C validator- https://validator.w3.org/nu/#textarea
 - CSS
-    - No errors were found.
+    - No errors were found - https://validator.w3.org/nu/#textarea
 - JavaScript
     - No errors were found.
+* Metrics
+- There are 10 functions in this file.
+- Function with the largest signature take 1 arguments, while the median is 0.
+- Largest function has 16 statements in it, while the median is 2.5.
+- The most complex function has a cyclomatic complexity value of 9 while the median is 1.

 ## Deployment